Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 data.
 The markup is simple(Note:, you can also just use

-on its own if you aren’t trying to be XHTML compliant.)The
+required on its own if you aren’t trying to be XHTML compliant.)The

-attribute forces the user to enter in a value using a specified format.
+pattern attribute forces the user to enter in a value using a specified format.
 It uses regular expressions

 to define this format.
 For example, if you want to force the user to